Chemistry

 Our SANAS accredited chemical pathology laboratories are in all nine provinces of South Africa and offer routine and urgent chemistry analysis in over 100 facilities.
 Find out more.

-Chemical pathology is the branch of pathology concerned with detecting, measuring and interpreting non-infectious, sub-microscopic molecules.
-These non-infectious molecules are usually measured in bodily fluids like blood, urine and cerebrospinal fluid but chemical pathology is also responsible for measuring these substances in solids like stool, hair and tissue biopsies.
+Chemical pathology is the branch of pathology concerned with detecting, measurement and interpretation of different proteins and other elements and compounds in all the body fluids such as blood, urine and cerebrospinal fluid.
+These substances are also measured in solids like stool, hair and tissue biopsies.
 As medical doctors, the pathologists in pathology laboratories provide a consultative service to our clinicians.
-This service aids in the interpretation of results and provides guidance on selecting the appropriate tests to confirm a diagnosis, prognosticate, monitor and manage patients.
+This service aids in the interpretation of results and provides guidance on selecting the appropriate tests to confirm a diagnosis, prognosticate(Predict how the disease will progress), monitor and manage patients.
 Branches include biochemistry, endocrinology, inherited metabolic disease, serology, toxicology and molecular pathology.

 Operationally, the central reference laboratory (CRL) located in Richmond Johannesburg, is divided into an automated laboratory and 4 semi-automated laboratories.

-HbA1c is a molecule found in increased concentration in diabetes mellitus.
+The amount of sugar in the blood affects different parts of the body.
+One of those parts affected is hemoglobin.
+HbA1c looks at part of hemoglobin affected by the sugar.
+The value gives the doctor an idea of what the average sugar levels of the patient is over a 3-month period.
+This allows the doctor to make better decisions on how to manage sugar levels.
 At Lancet Laboratories, a separation method is used to isolate HbA1c from the other haemoglobins and the diagnosis and monitoring of the HbA1c is therefore possible in the context of the other haemoglobins.

 The protein electrophoresis laboratory separates fluids into the different components to produce patterns that are interpreted by the pathologist.
 For example, serum protein electrophoresis separates proteins found in blood to identify proteins found in haematological malignancies.
 Once the diagnosis is made, these proteins are monitored as one of the proxies for the malignancy.